kalpa-s/anomaly_detection/README.md

-# anomaly_detection
+# Motor Current Signature Analysis to detect Anomalies
- A machine Learning model to detect anomalies in a dataset consisting real time current readings of a 3-phase AC motor (3.2 hp)
+ A machine Learning model to detect anomalies in a dataset consisting real time current readings of a 3-phase AC motor (3.2 hp).

+## Importance of  Motor Current Signature Analysis
+Motor current signature analysis is a technique that helps in determining the induction motor’s operating condition without disturbing production.
+In other words, it senses an electrical signal that has current components and identifies the faults in the initial stage.
+Therefore, it plays a pivotal role in preventing damage and diagnosing motor failure.

 ## Approach taken to solve this problem:
 * The dataset having current readings are in 6 files.
 So combine it into a single source.